n. Provisions

 The services provided to and services received from related parties are made on terms equivalent to those that prevail in arm's length transactions.
 Outstanding balances at the year-end are unsecured and interest free and settlement occurs in cash.

-During current financial year, there is a transfer of Gratuity Liability of ' 30 lakhs on account of employee transfer from Allcargo Logistics Limited to the Company.
+During previous financial year, there is a transfer of Gratuity Liability of ' 30 lakhs on account of employee transfer from Allcargo Logistics Limited to the Company.
 Also some of the employees of the Company got transferred to the Allcargo Terminals Limited hence there is a divestiture of Gratuity liability of ' 35 lakhs to that extent.

-During the current financial year, there is a transfer of Leave encashment of ' 13 lakhs as well as ' 3 lakhs on account of employee transfer from Allcargo Logistics Limited as well as from Allcargo Terminals Limited to the Company.
+During the previous financial year, there is a transfer of Leave encashment of ' 13 lakhs as well as ' 3 lakhs on account of employee transfer from Allcargo Logistics Limited as well as from Allcargo Terminals Limited to the Company.
 Also some of the employees of the Company got transferred to the Allcargo Terminals Limited hence there is a divestiture of Leave encashment liability of ' 8 lakhs to that extent.

 29 Financial risk management objectives and policies

 The Company's activities expose it to a variety of financial risks, including market risk, credit risk and liquidity risk.
-The Company's primary risk management focus is to minimise potential adverse effects of market risk on its financial performance.
+The Company's primary risk management focus is to minimize potential adverse effects of market risk on its financial performance.
 The Company's risk assessment and policies and processes are established to identify and analyse the risks faced by the Company, to set appropriate risk limits and controls, and to monitor such risks and compliance with the policies and processes.
 Risk assessment and policies and processes are reviewed regularly to reflect changes in market conditions and the Company's activities.
 The Board of Directors and the management is responsible for overseeing the Company's risk assessment and policies and processes.

 i) Market risk

-Market risk is the risk of loss of future earnings, fair values or future cash flows that may result from adverse changes in market rates and prices (such as interest rates and foreign currency exchange rates) or in the price of market risk-sensitive instruments as a result of such adverse changes in market rates and prices.
+Market risk is the risk of loss of future earnings, fair values or future cash flows that may result from adverse changes in market rates and prices (such as interest rates and foreign currency exchange rates) or in the price of market risk- sensitive instruments as a result of such adverse changes in market rates and prices.
 Market risk is attributable to all market risk-sensitive financial instruments, and all short term and long-term debt.
 The Company is exposed to market risk primarily related to interest rate risk.
 Thus, the Company's exposure to market risk is a function of investing and borrowing activities and it's revenue generating and operating activities.

-ii) Interest rate risk
+a) Interest rate risk

 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company's exposure to the risk of changes in market interest rates relates primarily to the Company's long-term debt obligations with floating interest rates.

-Interest rate sensitivity
+b) Interest rate sensitivity

-in) Credit risk
+ii) Credit risk

 Credit risk is the risk that counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
 The Company is exposed to credit risk from its operating activities (primarily trade receivables) and from its financing activities, including deposits with banks and financial institutions and other financial instruments.